YenHaoChen/ebi/README.md

 Counting from 0 to 9: 0x0 0x1 0x2 0x3 0x4 0x5 0x6 0x7 0x8 0x9
 </code></pre>

-##Features
+## Features

-- Output hexadecimal format
+- Support both decimal and hexadecimal format

+## Implementation guidelines

+- Other than constructors and internal functons (base\_\*), all of array pointers, uint8\_t \*data, are pointing allocated and independent memory location